I LOVE playing games – board games, people games, talking games, guessing games. AND I find it is one of the best ways to connect with people.

 It is best when played with 8 or more people who get divided into innocents and mafia members.
 A moderator then leads the group through a series of steps to decide who kills and who is killed.

 This is an easy game that can be played with 3 or more people and is great for sparking conversations.
 Every person is given a handful of cards with random things from famous people to places to foods and everything in between.
 People take turns choosing a category card and everyone else has to put down a card that fits.
 The person whose turn it is then reads the cards aloud and chooses the one that they think best fits the category.

 Want to get your brain going?
 Want to learn something new?
 Here are some fun games that will also get you thinking:

 Have you ever wondered why people do the things they do?
 In this game designed by behavioral economist Dan Ariely, you and your friends can take turns guessing what decisions people will make in unique situations.
 After everyone’s guessed, you’ll discover which of your friends knows the most random facts about human nature and learn the fascinating science behind the correct answers.

 If you and your friends are interested in space and exploration, than this strategy game is a great fit for you.

-Quantum is designed for two to four players, who are each fleet commanders trying to conquer space.
-Your goal throughout the game is expanding your fleet and damaging the other players so you can take over the universe.
+Quantum is designed for 2-4 players who are each fleet commanders trying to conquer space.
+Your goal throughout the game is to expand your fleet and damage the other players’ so you can take over the universe.